 What we will ask you to do

-Men who are interested in participating will be asked to complete two phone calls, which should take about 30 minutes in total.
-If eligible, then we will send both you and your partner a survey by email, which can be completed online and should take 60-75 minutes to complete.
-One year later, we will send you another shorter survey by email.
+Men who are interested in participating will be asked to complete an online eligibility questionnaire that will take 10 to 15 minutes to complete (see the link below for access).
+If eligible, then we will send both you and your partner a survey by email, which can be completed online and should take 50-70 minutes to complete.

 What are the benefits to participating in this study?